matuzo/HTMHell/hell/entries/33-make-me-one-input-with-everything.md

 	<input type="text" id="textinput">'
 ---

-You might have heard the joke about the Dalai Lama who walks into a pizza shop saying “Make me one with everything”.
-Though the good intentions were there, in the HTML and Accessibility world, less is sometimes more.
+The good intentions were there but in the HTML and Accessibility world, less is sometimes more.

 <div class="section bad">